IBM/ibm-cloud-functions-serverless-iot-openfridge/docs/BLUEMIX.md

   "owner_phone": "18885551212"
 }
 ```
+**Notice**: the email address specified here will be eventually used to send email notifications by the OpenWhisk actions - make sure it is valid.

 ## Create MQTT feed provider
 Since there isn't a shared MQTT event producer available as a package on OpenWhisk today, we need to set up a proxy application that will subscribe to an MQTT topic, and invoke our OpenWhisk action on new messages.